 Dictation Tools for Ebook Writing

-When it comes to writing software, most writers still swear by Scrivener.
+When it comes to writing software, most writers still swear by Scrivener (essentially a management tool that helps you stay focused).
 We already have an article on what we liked and didn’t like about it.
-But writing a book is the hardest part.
+But writing a book with correct grammar and spelling is the hardest part.
 You’ll have to sit at the front of the computer for hours at a time.
 It is slow and needs your full, undivided attention.
 Thankfully, there is a way around it.

 Google Docs Voice Typing

 To use Google Docs voice input you have to open Google Docs with a Chrome browser, click ‘Tools’ and select ‘Voice typing.’
 (Or use the shortcut cmd+shift+f on Mac / ctrl+shift+s on Windows.)
 You’ll have to allow the browser to use your microphone.